LeonSaal/TGA-FTIR-hyphenation-tool-kit/2DO.md

 ## Other
 - `dry_weight(step_temp=..., mass_steps=..., step_time=...)` as arguments
-- ? shift `Baseline`

 ## Calibration
 - add sample labels to points (if specified)
 - check unit for calibration methods other than "max"
-- can only pass initialized worklist guard
 - add date column
 - passing of worklist as positional argument?
-- `Worklist.calibrate`
-- no plot when `plot=False`
-- limit R²
 - polyorder = 2, rel_window_lenght = .01
 - integration bounds (baseline not constant due to window width)

 # Documentation
-- calibration
 - add docstrings, signatures for every function
 - add example folder
-- regarding the order of sections in the readme file: I would expact Plotting to appear previously to Fitting.
-Or not? [#87](https://github.com/LeonSaal/TGA-FTIR-hyphenation-tool-kit/issues/87)